- US Online Poker

 888 Poker doesn’t always run promotions, but when it does, they’re top notch.

-Take the Spring Fever promo for example, which gifts $1,000 freeroll tickets and other prizes to players who complete modest daily challenges such as playing in a $5 tournament or earning 1 loyalty point in poker.
-As an added perk, those who participate in at least three $1,000 freerolls per week gain entry to a weekly $3,000 freeroll.
+Take their Spring Fever promo for example, which gifted $1,000 freeroll tickets and other prizes to players who completed modest daily challenges such as playing in a $5 tournament or earning 1 loyalty point in poker.
+As an added perk, those who participated in at least three $1,000 freerolls per week gained entry to a weekly $3,000 freeroll.

 Unsurprisingly, 888 Poker adheres to the same rake schedule as WSOP.com.